21 Aug OKRs Vs KPIs

 Let’s get into the details of OKRs Vs KPIs, starting with KPIs.
 They are about what you want to achieve and when you want to achieve them.
 There are a whole host of categories covering the various elements of a business such as sales, operational and customer KPIs.
 An example of a sales KPI could be the average conversation time while a customer one might be the number of customers retained.
 These are hugely beneficial.
 Everyone needs to know the what and when but the main differences between KPIs and OKRs is the how.

 It’s this piece in the middle, the stepping stones between the goal and reaching it, where the magic happens.
 OKRs allow for more strategic goal-setting and create more transparency when it comes to working as a team.
 They allow for everyone to be better aligned and understand the overall priorities of the business as well as what individuals and teams are working towards.
 This not only supports clarity and consistency around goal-setting but gives people a greater sense of purpose in their work and how that contributes to the wider company strategy.

 OKRs are more than a metric the same way your people are more than an employee.
 They are the people-centred option.
 Companies are moving in this employee-focused direction and anyone failing to move this way risk losing their best people.
 Your employees want to evolve, contribute and achieve their goals.
-OKRs help you as their leader to accomplish this.
+OKRs & our OKR software help you as their leader to accomplish this.

 Some of our team have used KPI’s in the past but we are all in agreement that OKRs are the way forward.
 The same can be said for our customers.
-The OKR feature of our product has replaced their KPI way.
+The OKR software as part of our overall product has replaced their KPI way.
 Our customers benefit from clearly communicating and sharing the company OKRs as a first step and then aligning individual and department level goals directly to those.
 It adds value by bringing their goal-setting to the next level as it does for us too.